 Valve-sparing aortic root replacement is a surgery that repairs the portion of the aorta closest to the heart (the aortic root) while preserving the patient’s own aortic valve.
 In this procedure, your surgeon replaces the enlarged section of your aorta with an artificial tube (graft).
 Your aortic valve remains in place.

 Aortic root replacement involves the removal of a section of your aorta and your aortic valve.
 The section of your aorta is replaced with an artificial tube (graft), and your aortic valve is replaced with a mechanical or biological valve.
 If you have a mechanical valve, you’ll need to take anticoagulant medications for life to prevent blood clots.

 (To include a photo of aortic root replacement)

 Standard of care for Marfan’s syndrome

-Marfan’s syndrome is a genetic disorder of the connective tissues of which the most serious complication involves the heart and aorta.
-If left untreated, it can lead to mitral valve prolapse and mitral regurgitation, where leaking of blood backwards occurs from the left ventricle to the left atrium.
+Marfan’s syndrome is a genetic disorder of the connective tissues of which the most severe complication involves the heart and aorta.
+If left untreated, it can lead to mitral valve prolapse and mitral regurgitation, where the leaking of blood backwards occurs from the left ventricle to the left atrium.